 Now on to one of my favorite aspects of the light — it is rechargeable!
-When empty, the battery takes up to four hours to recharge, according to the manufacturer.
+The battery takes up to four hours to recharge when empty, according to the manufacturer.
 Personally, I enjoy a light a lot more when I know I don’t have to replace expensive batteries often.
-That puts a smile on my face.
+A rechargeable flashlight puts a smile on my face.

 Charging is accomplished via a USB cable, which is included with the light.
-One accomplishes this procedure by grasping the bezel of the flashlight, exerting pressure forward, and sliding the bezel forward to expose the USB port.
-Plug the USB into the port and commence charging.
+One accomplishes this procedure by grasping the bezel of the flashlight, exerting pressure forward, and sliding the bezel forward to expose the micro USB port.
+Once the protective metal sleeve is out of the way, plug the business end of the USB cord into the port and commence charging.
+Watch the charge indicator in the charge port.
 A red light will activate, and a green light shows when the charge is complete.

 Is it durable?